perspector/VSCode-Raspberry-Pi/README.md

 # VSCode-Raspberry-Pi
 ## _Note: You can now download vscode from Microsoft [here](https://code.visualstudio.com/#alt-downloads)._
 ![A Python program calculating pi in VS Code (code-oss) on Ubuntu on Raspberry Pi 4](./Screenshot.png)
-_above: A nice Python program to calculate pi, written using code-oss on Rasberry Pi 4._
+_above: A nice Python program to calculate pi, written using code-oss on Rasberry Pi 4.
+Available [here](https://github.com/BennyThePythonCoder/Python-Pi)_
 ## Table of Contents
 * [Introduction](#introduction)
 * [Prerequisites](#prerequisites)